 A couple of things need to happen if you want to save your marriage.

-First, you have to recognize that you’re in a toxic relationship.
+First, you have to recognize that you are in a toxic relationship.

-Second, both you and your spouse need to make an honest commitment to wanting to save your marriage.
-You both have to want to do the hard work of repairing your broken relationship.
-You can’t do it on your own, and you can’t commit half-way to seek a solution.
+Second, both you and your spouse need to make an honest commitment to saving your marriage.
+You both have to be willing to do the hard work of repairing your broken relationship.
+You can’t do it on your own, and you can’t commit halfway.

 Marriage counseling is a good place to start.
-In fact, you can even try couples therapy online with sites like BetterHelp.
-Visit BetterHelp here to get started.
+In fact, you can even try couples therapy online with sites like ReGain.
+Visit ReGain here to get started.

 When discussing things with your spouse, don’t accept lip service.
 That’s a dead-bang loser and will only create a longer and more painful road to break up that probably needed to happen anyway.